-Social Media has become one of business’ best friends over the years, allowing companies of all sizes to get a better feel for the audience they are targeting.
+Social media has become one of business’s best friends over the years, allowing companies of all sizes to get a better feel for the audience they are targeting.
 Whether it be asking for feedback, promoting new products or raising brand awareness, social media allows small businesses to expand in ways they might otherwise be unable to.

 Being able to connect with customers helps keep businesses in the loop on what people are saying about their products or services.
 Interacting with tweets, posts and pictures is an excellent way to increase your visibility and show up on more people’s timelines or newsfeeds.
 A friend of a friend might be looking for a service like yours, you never know.